 It’s worth noting that classical-style guitars are much older in terms of design.
 As guitars evolved to become the modern instruments we see today many of the attributes of classical instruments were abandoned in favor of improved technology.
 This doesn’t mean classical guitars are archaic or outdated, just more traditional.

 - Strings: Most modern acoustic guitars utilize steel strings, where classical guitars have nylon strings.
 Nylon strings give us a more mellow sound, and they are easier on the fingers.

 - Body Size: Classical guitars have smaller bodies compared to the most popular sizes of steel-stringed acoustic.
 Though, some acoustic guitars, such as parlor models, are similar in size and dimension to their classical ancestors.

 - Fingerboard: Generally, classical instruments have wider, flatter fingerboards with slightly wider string spacing.
 In my opinion, this makes them super comfortable to play, but people with smaller hands may struggle at first.

 - Headstock: Machine tuning pegs are an innovation we take for granted, but classical instruments still use slotted headstocks.
 The nylon strings make this a viable option, though some parlor, steel-string guitars have slotted headstocks as well.

-- Bracing: Steel-stringed acoustics incorporate solid bracing, not only to keep the guitar sturdy with the tension of the strings, but also for better projection and resonance.
-Classical instrument feature much lighter bracing.
+- Bracing: Steel-stringed acoustics incorporate solid bracing, not only to keep the guitar sturdy with the tension of the strings but also for better projection and resonance.
+Classical instruments feature much lighter bracing.

 - Truss Rod: The truss rod is a steel rod that runs the length of the guitar neck on steel-string instruments.
 These are necessary to counteract the tension of the steel strings, and they can be adjusted as needed.
 Because nylon strings put much less stress on the neck, classical instruments often do not have adjustable truss rods, though some do.